jstone10/comp20-jstone/messages/README.md

 spent 2 hours on assignment

 It is only possible to request data from a diffent origin if the server's response sends back a "Access-Control-Allow-Origin: *" header.
-To request data from your local disk the data being requested must originate from the same ancestor directory as the
+To request data from your local disk the data being requested must originate from the same ancestor directory as the file making the request.
+These security measures are in place to prevent cross site scripting which makes the requesting client susceptible to attacks.